rust-lang/reference/src/type-layout.md

 - a `repr(C)` union of `repr(C)` structs for the fields of each variant that had them ("the payload")

-> Note: due to the representation of `repr(C)` structs and unions, if a variant
+> Note: Due to the representation of `repr(C)` structs and unions, if a variant
 > has a single field there is no difference between putting that field directly
 > in the union or wrapping it in a struct; any system which wishes to manipulate
 > such an `enum`'s representation may therefore use whichever form is more
-> convenient/consistent for them
+> convenient or consistent for them

 ```rust
 // This Enum has the same layout as ...